Mexico: Liberal era (1855–1911)

-After the turmoil in Mexico from 1810 to 1876, the 35-year rule of Liberal General Porfirio Díaz (r.1876–1911) allowed Mexico to rapidly modernize in a period characterized as one of "order and progress".
-The Porfiriato was characterized by economic stability and growth, significant foreign investment and influence, an expansion of the railroad network and telecommunications, and investments in the arts and sciences.
+After the turmoil of 1810 to 1876, the 35-year rule of Liberal General Porfirio Díaz (1876–1911) allowed Mexico to modernize in a period described one of "order and progress".
+The Porfiriato was characterized by economic stability and growth, foreign investment and influence, an expansion of the rail network and telecommunications, and investments in the arts and sciences.
 Díaz ruled with a group of advisors that became known as the científicos ('scientists').
-The most influential científico was Secretary of Finance José Yves Limantour.
+The regime was influenced by positivism.
+They rejected theology and idealism in favor of scientific methods applied towards development.

-The Porfirian regime was influenced by positivism.
-They rejected theology and idealism in favor of scientific methods being applied towards national development.
-An integral aspect of the liberal project was secular education.
-The Díaz government led a protracted conflict against the Yaqui that culminated with the forced relocation of thousands of Yaqui to Yucatán and Oaxaca.
-As the centennial of independence approached, Díaz gave an interview where he said he was not going to run in the 1910 elections, when he would be 80.
-Political opposition had been suppressed and there were few avenues for a new generation of leaders.
-But his announcement set off a frenzy of political activity, including the unlikely candidacy of the scion of a rich landowning family, Francisco I. Madero.
-Madero won a surprising amount of political support when Díaz changed his mind and ran in the election, jailing Madero.
-The September centennial celebration of independence was the last celebration of the Porfiriato.
-The Mexican Revolution starting in 1910 saw a decade of civil war, the "wind that swept Mexico."
+An integral aspect was secular education.
+The Díaz government led a protracted conflict against the Yaqui that culminated with the forced relocation of Yaqui to Yucatán and Oaxaca.
+Díaz gave an interview where he said he was not going to run in the 1910 elections, when he would be 80.
+Opposition had been suppressed and there were few avenues for new leaders.
+His announcement set off a frenzy of activity, including the unlikely candidacy of the son of a rich landowning family, Francisco I. Madero.
+Madero won a surprising amount of support when Díaz changed his mind and ran in the election, jailing Madero.